 Ensuring that, if known, the views of small market participants/consumer representatives are effectively articulated in Workgroup and Code Modification reports, and the impacts on small market participants/consumers are specifically described.

 Responding quickly to requests for information and support.

+Being proactive in helping organisations digest and interpret the Codes.

+Not working or operating in silos but working collaboratively

+Ensuring where possible that operational aspects of codes are simplified for the benefit of new entrants and small businesses.

+By aiding those organisations who find it difficult to engage with unknown codes, navigate the system or find the relevant person to speak to.

 Principle 2: Documentation published by Code Administrators shall be in clear English